 > Project for the Web Download

-Companies with over 20 employees can request a Project Online Test / “Project for the Web” Test from TPG.
+Companies with over 20 employees can request a Project Online Trial / “Project for the Web” Trial from TPG.
 This includes an interactive online session demonstrating the solution’s capabilities and how it would be implemented.

 Why you should use Project Server & not Project Client as a standalone tool.

 January 2, 2019, update for Project 2016 (KB4461587) – Applies to: Project Standard 2016, Project Professional 2016.
 (Be aware that the update in the Microsoft Download Center applies to the Microsoft Installer (.msi)-based edition of Office 2016.
 It does not apply to the Office 2016 Click-to-run editions.

 January 2, 2019, update for Project 2013 (KB4461560) – Applies to: Project 2013 Standard, Project Professional 2013.
 (Be aware that the update in the Microsoft Download Center applies to the Microsoft Installer (.msi)-based edition of Office 2013.
 It does not apply to the Office 2013 Click-to-run editions)

 January 8, 2019, update for Project Server 2013 (KB4461606) – Applies to: Microsoft Project Server 2013 Service Pack 1